Vietnam.vn - Nền tảng quảng bá Việt Nam

 US National Security Council spokesman John Kirby at the White House on October 24.
 Photo: AFP

-An armed group called the Islamic Resistance in Iraq has claimed responsibility for most of the recent drone and rocket attacks on US bases.
+An armed group called the Islamic Resistance Forces in Iraq has claimed responsibility for most of the recent drone and rocket attacks on US bases.

 Kirby dismissed the Iranian ambassador's claim.
-"Those groups may have some autonomy, but they are encouraged to carry out these attacks," Kirby stressed.
+"Those groups may have some degree of autonomy, but they are encouraged to carry out these attacks," Kirby stressed.
 "We know that the IRGC is directly involved in helping these groups make some of the decisions that they are making.
 In fact, the IRGC directs some of the attacks."

 The US has about 2,500 troops in Iraq and about 900 in Syria.
-The threat of attacks on US forces has increased as the Pentagon deploys more weapons, vehicles and troops to the Middle East.
+The risk of attacks on US forces has increased as the Pentagon deploys more weapons, vehicles and troops to the Middle East.

 Huyen Le (According to Reuters )